rolandbernard/thesis-axiom-weakening/notes/Thesis/Content/Ontology Repair.md

 Example: (example for sroiq refinements)

 the refinement operators can then be used for generating weaker (or stronger axioms).
-Using this mechanism for generating repairs is done my repeatedly replacing axioms in the ontology by weaker versions of themselves.
+Using this mechanism for generating repairs is done by repeatedly replacing axioms in the ontology by weaker versions of themselves.

 Example: (example of weakening subsumptions)